 Try to give him something to chew on, such as dental chews, bones, and biscuits.
-In nature, dogs don't have access to toothbrushes so they chew.
-By chewing they naturally reduce plaque buildup.
+In nature, dogs don't have access to toothbrushes, so they chew on things in their environment.
+Chewing will naturally reduce plaque buildup.
 You can purchase special dental chews at your local pet store or online retailer.
 However, try to avoid rawhides and pig’s ears, as these treats are not sanitary and can cause stomach upset.

 Can a proper diet resolve bad dog breath?

 Diet can play an important role in eliminating bad dog breath.
-Provide your dog with quality dog food and provide fresh clean water, every day.
-Also make sure they aren't eating anything they shouldn't be.
+Provide your dog with quality dog food and fresh, clean water every day.
+Also, make sure they aren't eating anything they shouldn't be.

-- Water additive mouthwash for dogs - You can purchase mouthwash for dogs which can be added to their water bowl.
+- Water additive mouthwash for dogs - You can purchase mouthwash specifically for dogs that you can add to their water bowl.
 It functions much like a human mouthwash and should remove tartar and help fight plaque.